There are a few ways to volunteer at Big Cat Rescue:

 3. Will I be happy to work in the rain, mosquitos, 90 degree heat or freezing rain?
 The cats have to be cleaned and fed every single day; regardless of the weather.

-4. Am I willing to spend 2 months working in the Gift Shop before I get to work around the cats?
-We use this time to make sure you can follow directions.
+4. Am I willing to spend 2 months doing maintenance, diet prep, general chores & cleanup before getting to work directly with the cats?
+We use this time to make sure you learn the ropes.

 If you answered “no” to any of the above, then maybe you could do something on your own for the cats, like sharing our posts, telling your friends, etc., but volunteering with the animals won’t be possible.